saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

   evaluates the expressions within `default.nix` as if you had specified its path directly in the import statement.

+- For more advanced examples see [Nix Flake Examples](https://saylesss88.github.io/flakes/flake_examples_4.3.html)

-## Conclusion: Unifying Your Nix Experience with Flakes
+##### Conclusion: Unifying Your Nix Experience with Flakes

-For some examples of more advanced outputs like `devShells` and `checks`, check out this blog post:
+For some examples of more advanced outputs like `devShells` and `checks`, check out this blog post that I wrote:
 [Nix Flakes Tips and Tricks](https://tsawyer87.github.io/posts/nix_flakes_tips/)

 In this chapter, we've explored Nix Flakes as a powerful and modern approach to